It worked with cable thieves in Baltimore County, so now Comcast Cable is taking its amnesty campaign to Howard County.

 Beginning May 1, cable thieves in Howard County can turn themselves in -- no questions asked -- to Comcast's offspring, Storer/Howard County Cable.
 The amnesty program will end June 16, when Comcast says it will start prosecuting cable thieves.

-The company, which has about 42,000 subscribers in the eastern half of the county, is owned by Storer Communications, which is a subsidiary of Comcast.
+The company, which has about 42,000 subscribers in the eastern half of the county, is owned by Storer Communications, a subsidiary of Comcast.

 Comcast thinks that 3,000 to 5,000 people are stealing service in Howard, denying an estimated $2 million a year in revenue to the company and $100,000 a year in franchise fees for the county.
 Comcast pays Howard County a fee of 5 percent of its annual revenue.